shrena-patel/tech-ins/README.md

 Bring any other questions or blocks you have to the tech in as well!

 ## How often will they happen?

 At a minimum, tech ins will happen once in Phase One (weeks one to three) and once in Phase Two (weeks four to six).
+Your assigned facilitator will schedule a time with you, but also feel free to request a specific time with your facilitator.

 If you would like a tech in at any other time, you are welcome to book a time with any of the facilitators.